canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

   can influence the layout of the image in certain ways.
 Everything else is a well-defined fact stored as either an assertion or as a snap published in the Ubuntu store.
-- Some tasks are delegated to a support tool generated from snappy code base (or perhaps just snap CLI itself).
-The tool will have a stable interface (input, output and expected behavior) and should shield ubuntu-image from ongoing system design evolution.
+- Some tasks are delegated to the ``snap`` command line tool via the ``prepare-image`` subcommand.
+This command has a stable interface (input, output and expected behavior) and should shield ubuntu-image from ongoing system design evolution.
 - There is a strong preference for user-space code over kernel code.
 We had many issues caused by leftover loopback devices and kpartx errors.
-While it may appear that those issues are no longer affecting the most recent versions of the kernel it is our belief that this task can be accomplished with no kernel support.
+While it may appear that those issues are no longer affecting the most recent versions of the kernel it is our belief that this task can be accomplished with no kernel support (i.e. no ``sudo`` required).

 Draft Specification